“There is nothing truer in this world than the love of a good dog.” – Mira Grant

 - Reduced anxiety

-- Improved willingness to be involved in therapy program or counseling services
+- Improved willingness to be involved in therapy programs or counseling services

 - Reduced need for medication